 President Johnson ordered his White House aides off the Washington cocktail circuit.
 All wind up 1964 as year-long teetotalers – except the President, who confides on the fourth to last day of the year that he’s been taking a daily bourbon and branch water.

-L.B.J. for what it’s worth was born on a riverside in the central state, the part of which Austin is hub.
-Emblematic Texan and rancher he was, although he started as a high school teacher.
+L.B.J., for what it’s worth, was born on a riverside in the central state, the part for which Austin is hub.
+Emblematic Texan and rancher he was, although he started off as a school teacher.

-Since fizzy water is the basis of ranch water drinks, it seems plausible L.B.J.-era ranchers in arid West Texas wryly dubbed the bottled water in their Jeeps or pickups “ranch water”.
+Since fizzy water is the basis of ranch water drinks, it seems plausible ranchers in arid West Texas, in the L.B.J. era, wryly dubbed the bottled water in their Jeeps or wagons “ranch water”.

 Tequila, from Mexico where Topo Chico is bottled, would substitute for bourbon in the spiked version.

-The lore is Texans took a swig of Topo Chico neat and then poured in tequila, so it makes sense the term for the water became attached to the drink.
+The lore is Texans took a swig of Topo Chico neat and then poured in tequila in the bottle.
+It makes sense the term for the water attached to the drink.